 The house always has the advantage but there will always be successful gamblers that can beat the casino.
 But is there really a rule on how to beat the casino or is it just down to pure luck and determination?
-In today’s blog we’ll be looking at 7 famous gamblers who have indeed beat the house!
+In today’s blog we’ll be looking at 7 best gamblers who have indeed beat the house!

 Is There Really a Way to Beat the House?

-Every gambler whether it be famous gamblers or ordinary gamblers like you and us, all enter a casino with one hope.
+Every gambler whether it be biggest gamblers or ordinary gamblers like you and us, all enter a casino with one hope.
 That we win.
 Nothing more, nothing less.
 Unfortunately, due to the house edge most gamblers will walk out with a loss because this is just the way the games are mathematically designed.

 You’ll win some.
 You’ll lose some.
 However, there’ll always be people that go that one step further to try and beat the edge and that’s how they make their name as some of the biggest gamblers in the world.